 “Part street theater, part performance art, part sporting event” — Pat Keck, of the 1980s inspiration for the project, World Sculpture Racing.

-Sculpture races are short races (< 1 mile) of pushed, pulled, and select pedalled artwork in urban locations followed by exhibitions, in collaboration with the Cambridge Arts Council.
+Sculpture races are short races (< 1 mile) of pushed, pulled, and select pedalled artwork in urban locations followed by exhibitions.
+People’s Sculpture Racing currently stages two annual races and exhibitions.

 - The People’s Sculpture Race, a juried race that takes place at the Cambridge Arts River Festival each June.
-Applications are due in March
+Applications are due in early March

-— Christian Herold
+Contact: Christian Herold

 EMAIL: sculptureracing [at] gmail.com